keboola/connection-docs/management/support/index.md

 ![Screenshot -- User request access](/management/support/approve-user-list.png)

 When the request is approved or rejected, the requester receives an email notification.
-If the request is approved, the requester becomes a user of the project, the list then shows both the reason stated in the request and also which project user approved the request.
+If the request is approved, the requester becomes a user of the project.
+The list then shows both the reason stated in the request and also which project user approved the request.

 {: .image-popup}
 ![Screenshot -- User approved](/management/support/approve-user-list-2.png)

 ### Organization Changes
-When the [auto-join](#require-approval-for-support-access) is disabled it limits [who can access the projects](/management/project/users/#who-can-access-a-project) in the organization.
+When [Auto Join](#require-approval-for-support-access) is disabled, it limits [who can access the projects](/management/project/users/#who-can-access-a-project) in the organization.
 It also means that neither [the maintainer](/management/organization/), nor Keboola Support can join the organization itself.

-In other words, when auto-join is turned off for an organization, only the organization users and project users may access its projects.
+In other words, when Auto Join is turned off for an organization, only the organization users and project users may access its projects.
 Every new user of the organization must be explicitly invited.
 Every new user of any of its projects must either be explicitly invited or be a user of the organization.